ruby/www.ruby-lang.org/en/community/ruby-core/index.md

 **Please note:** patches should be submitted as a [unified diff][12].
 For more on how patches are merged, see [the diffutils reference][13].

-Discussion of Ruby’s development converges on the [Ruby-Core mailing list](/en/community/mailing-lists/).
+Discussion of Ruby’s development converges on the [Ruby-Core mailing list][mailing-lists].
 So, if you are curious about whether your patch is worthwhile or you want to spark a discussion about Ruby’s future, don’t hesitate to come aboard.
 Be warned that off-topic discussions are not tolerated on this list, the noise level